 How do I share a meeting recording?

-Microsoft has changed the way that Teams meeting recordings are saved.
-Standard meeting recordings are now saved on OneDrive for Business while channel meeting recordings are saved on SharePoint.
+Standard meeting recordings are saved on OneDrive for Business while channel meeting recordings are saved on SharePoint.

-Meeting recordings that are saved on Microsoft Stream are not impacted and can continue to be accessed after the change.
+Meeting recordings that were previously saved on Microsoft Stream can continue to be accessed on this platform.

 The individual who clicks the Start recording button in a meeting automatically becomes the recording owner and has full rights.
 For this reason, we recommend that the meeting organiser starts the recording, as this will make it easier to manage afterwards.
 If one of the meeting attendees starts the recording, they have full rights while the meeting organiser only has editing and sharing rights.